The “Cholesterol Con”– Eggs

 According to Harvard University’s Harvard Heart Letter, however, it is not the cholesterol in eggs or other food that’s a major culprit.
 It’s saturated and trans fats (which our bodies may convert to artery-clogging cholesterol).

 Today, as my husband, son, daughter-in-law and I celebrated Father ‘s Day with a typical breakfast Austin TX classic that featured “perfect scrambled eggs” (here is the recipe), fresh fruit and mini-bagels, I regaled them what I had just learned by reading “Heart Sisters.”
 (Okay, “regaled” is the wrong word.
 My son and husband are not quite as interested in healthcare topics as I am.
 But my daughter-in-law—who is from the South, has lovely manners, and a kind heart — is always extremely interested in what I have to say.)
+Recently, she even mentioned that she is interested in playing pickleball and would love to learn how to play pickleball.

 On Heart Sisters, Carolyn Thomas (a Mayo-Clinic trained heart attack survivor) lays out what Harvard’s cardiologists tell us about the egg: